Start earning your Master’s degree while completing your Bachelor’s degree!

-- Are you a sophomore or junior Criminal Justice Studies, Political Science, or Public Management and Policy student?
+- Are you a junior Criminal Justice Studies, Political Science, or Public Management and Policy student?

 - If you can answer YES to these questions, you may be a good fit for this program!

 The program is open to University of Arizona undergraduates majoring in Criminal Justice Studies, Political Science, or Public Management and Policy with a minimum 3.3 GPA.
-Students typically apply for the program their junior year and if accepted take 12 graduate credits their senior year.
-They spend their fifth year completing the remaining 24 MPP units, including an internship during the summer.
+Students can apply for the program their junior year and if accepted take 12 graduate credits their senior year.
+They spend their fifth year completing the remaining 30 MPP units, including an internship during the summer.

 1. Meet with your SGPP Undergraduate Advisor

 a.
 Though you are welcome to meet with your advisor to ask general questions about the AMP program at any time, the appointment to formally start the application process should take place in the Spring semester prior to the Fall semester when you would begin the program.
 Please keep in mind that this program only accepts AMP students for the Fall semester of their senior year, and that students must be eligible to complete two semesters in the program (Fall and Spring).

 b.
 To start the application process, you must ask your advisor to fill out an online form during your meeting (they have access to this); if you do not ask your advisor to fill out this form in the Spring semester prior to the Fall semester in which you would start the program, you will need to meet with your advisor again